Community discussion guidelines

 Feel free to share your ideas and experiences about religion, politics, or other issues, as well as your views about relevant products or services.
 There is a fine line between discussing and campaigning, though.
 Please use your best judgment.

 We encourage users to report abuse by trolls, the people who seek only to foment and insult.
-A substantiated report earns you Ben Bucks.
 But we ask that you not engage with trolls in the comment threads.
-This only encourages them.
+Acknowledging them only encourages them.